South Florida Bulls baseball: Robin Roberts era

 Robin Roberts took over the team in 1977.
-Roberts had been inducted into the National Baseball Hall of Fame the year prior for his 18-year MLB career, most notably with the Philadelphia Phillies.
+Roberts had been inducted into the National Baseball Hall of Fame the year prior for his 18-year MLB pitching career, most notably with the Philadelphia Phillies.
 In 1978, the school's first season in the Sun Belt Conference, he was named the Sun Belt coach of the year.
 He would be given this honor again in 1980, 1981, and 1982.
 In 1982, Roberts' Bulls won the regular season and tournament Sun Belt titles, the first two conference titles for the baseball team.
 This came after a season in which the Bulls went 45–13 (a .776 win percentage), which stands to this day as their best-ever record.
 They qualified for their first NCAA tournament, where they lost in the regional round to eventual national champion Miami.

 Roberts would coach the Bulls until his retirement in 1985.
 In a ceremony before his final game, Roberts had his number 36 jersey retired by the team and honored on the outfield wall.
 He was the first to have his number retired by the USF baseball team.